-Cobblebank Community Services Hub
+Community Services building, Cobblebank

 Construction start: 2025

-Facility open: May 2027
+Facility open: Early 2027

 Funding: $15 million from the Australian Government, Thriving Suburbs Program and $4.6 million from the Victorian Government, Growing Suburbs Fund

 Melton City Council is creating a purpose-built facility designed to grow and evolve with the needs of our community.
-The Hub will support the ongoing delivery of essential services, offering flexible spaces for both community organisations and commercial providers.
+The building will support the ongoing delivery of essential services, offering flexible spaces for both community organisations and commercial providers.
 With a strong focus on sustainability, the building is targeting a Green Star rating and will provide accessible, adaptable spaces that respond to the changing priorities of service providers and the people they support - now and into the future.

 Location

-The Cobblebank Community Services Hub will be located on a 0.6-hectare allotment in Hollingsworth Drive, Cobblebank Metropolitan Activity Centre — a thriving new urban precinct in Melbourne’s west.
+The Cobblebank Community Services building will be located on a 0.6-hectare allotment in Hollingsworth Drive, Cobblebank Metropolitan Activity Centre — a thriving new urban precinct in Melbourne’s west.
 It will sit with the new Cobblebank Train Station, Cobblebank Stadium, the coming Melton Hospital and a significant retail and entertainment precinct at its heart.

-Cobblebank Community Services Hub will sit adjacent to outdoor recreation, parks and civic facilities, a stone’s throw from the busy Cobblebank Village shopping centre and Cobblebank Train Station, connecting to a bus interchange which integrates with a bus network servicing the local community.
+Cobblebank Community Services building will sit adjacent to outdoor recreation, parks and civic facilities, a stone’s throw from the busy Cobblebank Village shopping centre and Cobblebank Train Station, connecting to a bus interchange which integrates with a bus network servicing the local community.

 Concept